 The drawing above is from the Coach and Motor Body Builder of Ausatralia and New Zealand of late 1935.
 This shows a suggested design of body for a Regis chassis with a six-light body.
 There is no evidence to show that the body was actually made.
 A two-tone livery was also suggested for this design.

 The Regis was painted using the cellulose spray method, a modern system for the Crossley Factory.
 The Company was at the forefront of bright two-tone liveries on the Regis, having a second colour picking out the mudguards and running board and also the raised relief above the aluminium beading just below window level and continuing over the doors and windscreen.
 This produced a very smart looking colour style.
 To avoid overstating the colours, when two extremely contrasting colours were used, such as maroon (Tuscan Red) and fawn (Desert Sand) the secondary colour, fawn, was used only on the raised relief and not on the mudguards and running boards.
 In all cases, the raised concentric circle section of the wheel discs were also painted in the lighter colour.
 As far as can be found, the following liveries were offered, the list not being inclusive:

-Maroon (Tuscan Red*) alone or with Cream (Desert Sand*.) or Fawn.
+Maroon (Tuscan Red*) alone or with Fawn (Desert Sand*.) or Cream.